jeromeetienne/threex.vertexanimation/README.md

 threex.vertexanimation
 ======================

-threex.vertexanimation is a three.js extension which provide an vertexanimation for other developpers.
+threex.vertexanimation is a three.js extension which provide easy vertex animation.
-Thus they can copy it and start their own extension.
+It is fun to experiment with.

 Show Don't Tell
 ===============